bm3719/commercial-angler-clj/README.md

-Other possible future features: Improved graphics, RPG-like elements such as player levels and stats, end-game bosses, ability to eat fish, drop tables besides just corpses, confirmation beeps when buying stuff, uploading memorial files to a web-based CGI script.
+Other possible future features: Improved graphics, RPG-like elements such as player levels and stats, end-game bosses, ability to eat fish, drop tables besides just corpses, confirmation prompts when buying stuff, uploading memorial files to a web-based CGI script, changing damage calculations to a die roll system.

 Credits
 =======